jrenken/qgis-PosiView/help/source/index.rst

    .. index:: Provider; creating

 #.
-On Provider page create and configure providers as needed.
+On Provider page, create and configure providers as needed.

    * Add a new provider first, give it a unique name and select the properties.
    * :doc:`provider`